arjunvynipadath/docs/MLNX_EN_README.txt

 - For RedHat EL4, adding and removing multiple vlan interfaces over the network interface created by the mlx4_en driver may lead to printing the following:
   "kernel: unregister_netdevice: waiting for eth<x.y> to become free.
 Usage count ="

-- iperf with multiple (> 100) streams may fail on kernel.org 2.6.25 versions
-  earlier than 2.6.25.9.

 4. Troubleshooting
 ==================